yoshuawuyts/nanostack/README.md

           middleware 4, middleware 3, middleware 2
           middleware 1
 ```
-A keydme thing to note here is that any part of middleware can cause the stack to
+A keyd thing to note here is that any part of middleware can cause the stack to
 unwind.
 This is done by not passing a callback into the `next()` function.
 This
 is for example useful to handle create generic error handlers for the whole
 stack of middleware.